SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Technical specification: Endpoints, authentication, payloads

-- Owner: Who is responsible for failures
+- Owner: Who is accountable when failures occur

 Common Mistakes to Avoid

-1. Underestimating SAP Complexity
+1. Underestimating SAP's Complexity

 - Number ranges: Sequentially generated IDs that can be exhausted